cpcwood/acebook-cpcwood/README.md

-The individual of dosdosdynamicosdesperados are pleased to present
+The individuals of dosdosdynamicosdesperados are pleased to present

 <br />
 <p>